 - When a tooth is lost, jawbone shrinkage and bone loss can occur.
 An implant stimulates your jawbone like a tooth root and helps prevent shrinkage.

 - When all of your teeth are missing, your jawbone shrinks and your face begins to sag.
 Implants help prevent sagging.

 - Implants fuse to your jawbone.
 They will look and feel lifelike, and function like your natural teeth.

 - They can be used to stabilize dentures.
 You won’t have to worry about your dentures slipping around or falling out.

 - Unlike a dental bridge, no work is required on the natural tooth on either side of the missing one.

 - They are comfortable, and you can eat and smile with confidence.

 - When properly cared for, they can last a lifetime.

 - Depending on the technique used, there is a healing period of a few months before your permanent crown is attached to the dental implant.
 A temporary crown will be used while you wait.

 - Although a dental implant is the healthiest way to replace a missing tooth, it’s also the most expensive.
-The cost is per implant.
+The dental implant cost is usually charged per implant.